X1aoLian/X1aoLian.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third-year PhD candidate in Computer Science at **Old Dominion University**, advised by [Dr. Yi He](https://www.lions.odu.edu/~y1he/index.html).
+I am currently a third-year PhD candidate in Data Science at **William & Mary**, advised by [Dr. Yi He](https://yhe15.people.wm.edu/).

-Previously, I completed my Master's degree at **University of Nottingham** in the UK in 2018, following my undergraduate studies at **Dalian Maritime University** in China from 2013 to 2017.
+Previously, I completed my Master's degree at **University of Nottingham** in the UK in 2019, following my undergraduate studies at **Dalian Maritime University** in China from 2013 to 2017.